 Therefore, I decided to do some deep research on this topic and provide a solution for anyone having the same issue.
 Paintball guns are unpredictable equipment that may face problems due to a multitude of internal complications.

 So why do paintball guns not recock?
 Most times, a paintball gun will not recock because your tank is empty.
 If not, there is a chance that chopped paintballs are gummed up inside.
 And in rare cases, inadequate pressure from the hammer will also result in recock issue.

 In this post I’ll discuss these various issues, how to identify them, and then how to fix them.

-If you could not fix the issue using any of the above methods, then there may be some mechanical malfunctioning issue with your gun.
-In such a case, you may need to ask for a replacement or visit any professional fixing store.
+If you could not fix the issue using any of these methods, there may be some severe mechanical malfunction with your gun.
+You may need to ask for a replacement or visit a professional paintball gun technician for that.

-In most of the case, this issue arises due to empty paintball tank.
-One the tank does not have enough air, it cannot provide the pressure for firing the paintball away from the gun.
+In most cases, this issue arises due to an empty (or almost empty) paintball tank.
+Once the tank does not have enough air, it cannot provide enough pressure for firing the paintball away from the gun.

-As discussed in this post a paintball gun, not recock issue is primarily because your air tank is empty.
-If not, then there is a chance for chopped paintballs gummed up inside.
-In rare case, less or inadequate pressure in hammer will also result in recock issue.
+As discussed in this post, a paintball gun not recocking usually happens because your air tank is empty.
+If not, then there is a chance that broken paintballs gummed up inside are blocking it.

 And in rare cases, inadequate or even nonexistent pressure of the hammer might be the issue.
 I hope this helped you find yours and fix it.
 Good luck!